johnbender/writing/_posts/2013-04-30-reasoning-about-the-heap-in-rust.md

 // { x == n + 1 }
 ```

 With the help of this and other axioms, established for each programming environment, Hoare logic allows the wielder to write specifications for programs.
-For most domains (especially those inhabited by my usual reader) the approach might be heavy handed, but there are many domains where this type of specification is necessary.
+For most domains (especially those that my usual reader works in) the approach might be heavy handed, but there are many domains where this type of specification is necessary.
 In particular it's often important to specify the behavior of a program with regards to memory.

 ## Separation Logic